Last Modified: 31-1-2022 21:51

 Seddon is a small town south of the Awatere River.
+The town was established in 1899 after the government broke up the Starborough Estate, and allocated part of the land for a town.
+The town is named after NZ premier at the time, Richard Seddon.
 Official 2006 census figures give a permanent population of 513, which is a net decline since 1996, however the population is boosted substantially by seasonal workers employed to work in the vineyards of the Awatere Valley.

-The old Seddon railway station has been converted into a cafe and art gallery to cater for the many tourists and locals who pass through the area to experience the local wines.
+The old Seddon railway station has been converted into a cafe and art gallery to cater for the many tourists and locals who visit the area to experience the local wines.

 Seddon School is a full primary school established in 1883 catering to Year 1-8 students.